visit-dav/visit/src/doc/glossary.rst

        to decide when it thinks it is best to enable or disable the feature.

    Integral Curve
-       An :vundl:`integral curve is a curve` that begins at a seed location and is tangent at every point in a vector field.
+       An integral curve is a curve that begins at a seed location and is tangent at every point in a vector field.
 It is computed by numerical integration of the seed location through the vector field.